carolynw25/FAANGCode/README.md

    a) CREATE USER 'user1'@'localhost' IDENTIFIED BY 'password1';
 5. Grant privileges to all databases and tables to the new created user<br/>
    a) GRANT ALL PRIVILEGES ON \*.\* TO 'user1'@'localhost';
-6. Refresh privilage tale to make changes applied to the database<br/>
+6. Refresh privilage table to make changes applied to the database<br/>
    a) FLUSH PRIVILEGES;
 7. Exit the DBMS and login as new user<br/>
    a) exit;<br/>